menandmice/micetro_docs/guides/admin-manual/failover_management_isc.rst

 .. note::
    When the first scope is added to the failover relationship, the failover peer statement is created on the server.
 All address pools within the scope will be updated to refer to this failover peer.

+**To create a failover relationship through the API**:

 API supports creation using ``AddDHCPFailoverRelationship``.

-The following parameters are used for the AddDHCPFailoverRelationship command:
+The following parameters are used for the ``AddDHCPFailoverRelationship`` command:

 * **Name**: The name of the DHCP failover relationship to be created.
 * **PrimaryServer**: The name of the primary DHCP server as it appears in Micetro.